40-Pin Extension

 Test Results:

-When pin8 and pin10 are correctly shorted, the program will continuously send data and verify whether the received data matches:
+When pin8 and pin10 are correctly shorted, the program will continuously send data and verify whether the received data is consistent:

 Serial port /dev/ttyHS2 opened, starting loopback test (Press Ctrl+C to exit)...